Higher-Order Tensor-Based Deferral of Gaussian Splitting for Orbit Uncertainty Propagation: Results

-The results for the northern butterfly case are tabulated in Table~\ref{tab:cislunar_baseline_results}.
-Uncertainty scaling again results in improved performance, and \ac{sadl} seems to be the best of the base heuristics---those without added uncertainty scaling, spherical-averaging, or whitening.
-However, the computational simplicity of the first-order stretching methods ensures that \ac{usfos} remains an attractive choice for such problems.
-Compared to their performances in the previous two cases, the heuristics incorporating spherical-averaging along with \ac{alodt} also produce relatively strong results.
+The results for the southern $\mathrm{L}_{1}$ halo case are tabulated in Table~\ref{tab:cislunar_baseline_results}.
+In this case, uncertainty scaling does provide some significant improvements, with the exception of \ac{sadl}, which seems to perform the best of the base heuristics---those without added uncertainty scaling, spherical-averaging, or whitening.
+However, the computational simplicity of the first-order stretching methods ensures that \ac{fos} and \ac{usfos} remain attractive choices for such problems.
+Compared to their performances in the previous two cases, the heuristics incorporating spherical-averaging also produce relatively strong results.
 Furthermore, unlike with base \ac{fos} and \ac{sos}, extending the spherical-averaging methods to second-order stretching produces notable improvements.
-As with the \ac{geo} and Molniya cases though, the addition of whitening transforms makes little impact here due to the nondimensional state coordinates and well-conditioned covariance matrix.
+As with the previous cases though, the addition of whitening transforms again makes little impact.
 Finally, the entry labeled \textit{original} in the last row of the table reports the difference between the chosen initial Gaussian \ac{pdf} and the particles sampled from it \textit{prior} to any propagation or splitting; thus, any difference between these distributions is solely due to the finite number of samples.
 So, distributions whose metrics differ on similar or smaller scales to the sampling impacts are difficult to definitively distinguish.